Advisory Committees.

 Ms. Deane earned a Master of Public Health in health services administration from Boston University School of Public Health in 1988, a Master of Education in Counselor Education from Boston University School of Education in 1971, and a Bachelor of Arts in psychology and education from Whittier College.

-Ms. Deane resides in Provincetown, Massachusetts.
+Ms. Deane resides in Cambridge, Massachusetts.

 Charles L. Donahue, Jr., Par SPH ’12